 On the bright side, if you are looking for an email automation platform that integrates with a high number of 3rd party apps, AWeber is it.
 It also has a member’s only active social media support group.

 ConvertKit has one significant advantage to AWeber It does organize your subscriber lists in a better and more hassle-free method that AWeber does.
-AWeber focuses on separate lists while ConvertKit mostly makes tag lists.
+AWeber focuses on separate lists while ConvertKit mostly makes tag lists (a more automated marketing tool and trigger).

 With ConvertKit all you need is tag your subscribers without the need to do the hard work of creating a brand new list for every product or webinar you want to invite them to.
 ConvertKit, therefore, will not charge you for duplicate subscribers.